-N. Internal Activity
+M. Internal Activity

-Transfers within governmental activities on the government-wide statements are reported in the same manner as general revenues.
+Transfers within governmental activities are eliminated on the government-wide financial statements.

 Internal allocations of overhead expenses from one function to another or within the same function are eliminated on the Statement of Activities.
 Payments for interfund services provided and used are not eliminated.